 - UTPD may be asked to consult on event regarding safety and security.

-- Examples: theatrical / musical productions and rehearsals, pageants, concerts, performances, conferences, commencements, end of semester celebrations.
+- Examples: college specific career fairs, theatrical/ music productions and rehearsals, pageants, concerts, performances, conferences, commencements, end of semester celebrations, alumni galas

 - Student Organization meetings and events.